 Later, Trump took to Twitter, writing “Didn’t know Manafort was the head of the Mob.”
 The president added: “Very unfair!”

 Manafort has pleaded not guilty and said he’s done nothing wrong.
-His lawyers didn’t immediately comment after the hearing.
+His lawyers didn’t comment after the hearing.

 Manafort faces a trial before Jackson on Sept.
 17 and a trial on July 25 in Alexandria, Virginia, on bank- and tax-fraud charges.
-The judge in Virginia ordered Manafort to contact no witnesses, an admonition that Jackson noted.
+The judge in Virginia ordered Manafort not to contact witnesses, an admonition that Jackson noted.

 “You have abused the trust placed in you six months ago,” said Jackson, noting that she first set bail for him then.
 Manafort was confined to house arrest and posted a $10 million bond.

 While Jackson said she struggled with the decision, she accused Manafort of treating the proceedings as “just another marketing exercise.”

 She denied his lawyers’ request to delay his detention while they appeal.

 Manafort is accused of failing to register in the U.S. as an agent of Ukraine, and of laundering millions of dollars.
 Prosecutors say he carried out a lobbying campaign to help pro-Russian President Viktor Yanukovych improve his image in the West.
 Manafort paid 2 million euros to veteran European politicians, known as the Hapsburg Group, to lobby discreetly, according to the prosecutors.
 While Manafort claims they only worked in Europe, prosecutors say they also lobbied in the U.S. without registering -- a violation of federal law.